Many a self I have known

 stud: Ah, but I am good!

-failure: I flunked the 3rd grade but the identity was already set
+failure: Yes, I flunked the 3rd grade and the identity was set

 smart stupid asshole